Vowel: Articulation

 The traditional view of vowel production, reflected for example in the terminology and presentation of the International Phonetic Alphabet, is one of articulatory features that determine a vowel's quality as distinguishing it from other vowels.
 Daniel Jones developed the cardinal vowel system to describe vowels in terms of the features of tongue height (vertical dimension), tongue backness (horizontal dimension) and roundedness (lip articulation).
 These three parameters are indicated in the schematic quadrilateral IPA vowel diagram on the right.
 There are additional features of vowel quality, such as the velum position (nasality), type of vocal fold vibration (phonation), and tongue root position.

-This conception of vowel articulation has been known to be inaccurate since 1928.
-Peter Ladefoged has said that "early phoneticians... thought they were describing the highest point of the tongue, but they were not.
+This conception of purely articulation-based typology of vowels has been known to be inaccurate since 1928.
+Peter Ladefoged said that "early phoneticians [...] thought they were describing the highest point of the tongue, but they were not.
 They were actually describing formant frequencies."
+(See § Acoustics below.)

+In the IPA Handbook, the vowels /[i u a ɑ]/ are regarded as fixed articulatory reference points, with precise tongue positioning, while the remaining vowels are defined "so that the differences between each vowel and the next in the series are auditorily equal".
+As such, the Handbook concedes:

-(See below.)
-The IPA Handbook concedes that "the vowel quadrilateral must be regarded as an abstraction and not a direct mapping of tongue position."
+The use of auditory spacing in the definition of these vowels means vowel description is not based purely on articulation, and is one reason why the vowel quadrilateral must be regarded as an abstraction and not a direct mapping of tongue position.

 Nonetheless, the concept that vowel qualities are determined primarily by tongue position and lip rounding continues to be used in pedagogy, as it provides an intuitive explanation of how vowels are distinguished.